The modular pilot training route

-If you do your ATPL training straight after getting your PPL licence and don’t fly at all for the many months your theory studies are likely to take, then you run the risk of losing your flying currency and practice, meaning you will have to fly again with an instructor to have your proficiency checked.
+If you do your ATPL training straight after getting your PPL licence and don’t fly at all during your theory studies – which might be many months – then you run the risk of losing your flying currency and practice.
+This means you will have to fly again with an instructor to have your proficiency checked.
 It is a given that you will have lost some of the proficiency you worked so hard to get in gaining your PPL.

 CPL or ATPL theory

-To be eligible to apply for a CPL, you must have passed, with the last 18 months, the theory exams.
+To be eligible to apply for a CPL, you must have passed the theory exams within the last 36 months.
 These are available at CPL or ATPL level.
-Let’s assume that you will not do CPL exams, as that’s a poor choice unless you are totally sure that you will only ever want to work as a single pilot (e.g. flying instructor) because to fly a multi-pilot aeroplane, even as a CPL, you must have ATPL theory.
+Let’s assume that you will not do CPL exams, as that’s a poor choice unless you are totally sure that you will only ever want to work as a single pilot, such as a flying instructor.
+This is because you must have ATPL theory in order to fly a multi-pilot aeroplane, even as a CPL.

-There are currently 14 exams, although between 2020 and 2022 two will be combined so there will be 13.
+There are 13 exams.
 If you are doing an IR first you must have done either IR theory (not logical, as there is overlap with ATPL theory anyway) or the 7 of the ATPL subjects which will exempt you from doing the IR theory exams.

-It is usual to split the 14 subjects into 2 or 3 ‘modules’, completing the study, revision and exams for each batch of exams before commencing the next.
+It is usual to split the 13 subjects into 2 or 3 ‘modules’, completing the study, revision, and exams for each batch of exams before commencing the next.

 A PPL will typically leave you with about 47:30 in your log book.
 The hour building is not regulated flying; you may in theory do what you want, although there are some things you need to cover before your approved courses, such as a night rating and a ‘qualifying cross country’ flight.
 It is also important to get the balance between flying as PIC (either solo, or with passengers) and dual (when the instructor is the PIC).

-As of 20th December 2019 there is also the requirement to do an Advanced Upset Prevention and Recovery (UPRT) course prior to your muti-crew training.
-An Advanced UPRT course will consist of 3-5 hours dual flying and some theory training.
-There is an arguement to delay this as much as possible so as to get the most benefit from the training.
+There is also the requirement to do an Advanced Upset Prevention and Recovery (UPRT) course prior to your muti-crew training.
+An Advanced UPRT course consists of 3-5 hours of dual flying and some theory training.
+There is an argument to delay this as much as possible so as to get the most benefit from the training.
 However, financially, it makes sense to do this flying as part of your hours building.
-We would therefore, usually recommend this to be towards the end of your hour building.
+We would therefore usually recommend this to be towards the end of your hour building.
 There are schools that offer ‘cheap’ UPRT courses that ‘tick the box’ at minimum cost.
-There are others which offer great courses at a fair price.
-We would recommend the latter and will help you chose an appropriate provider.
-There is more information about UPRT on this blog article.
+There are others that offer great courses at a fair price.
+We would recommend the latter and will help you choose an appropriate provider.
+There is more information about UPRT in this blog article.

 There is a temptation to cut your costs by doing much or all of your hour building on a cheap aircraft, perhaps on your own or with other student pilots.
 The danger is that you start to develop bad habits which you are unaware of.
 Therefore we recommend strongly that this phase of your training is well thought out and supervised by a qualified flying instructor and/or flight school.